Perry Hall, Maryland: Demographics

-The median income for a household in the CDP was $57,033, and the median income for a family was $65,632 (these figures had risen to $74,450 and $84,093 respectively as of a 2007 estimate).
-Males had a median income of $42,371 versus $33,834 for females.
-The per capita income for the CDP was $26,361.
-About 2.3% of families and 2.9% of the population were below the poverty line, including 3.5% of those under age 18 and 3.2% of those age 65 or over.
+The median income for a household was $103,061, with family households having a median income of $125,106 and non-family households $70,091.
+The per capita income was $46,861.
+Out of the 29,166 people with a determined poverty status, 7.9% were below the poverty line.
+Further, 15.3% of minors and 4.6% of seniors were below the poverty line.

+In the survey, residents self-identified with various ethnic ancestries.
+People of German descent make up 20.8% of the population of the town, followed by Irish at 16.0%, Italian at 9.1%, English at 7.5%, Polish at 5.0%, American at 2.0%, Sub-Saharan African at 1.5%, French at 1.3%, Scottish at 1.0%, Greek at 0.9%, Welsh at 0.8%, Scotch-Irish at 0.7%, Norwegian at 0.5%, and Russian at 0.5%.

 Perry Hall Improvement Association

 The Perry Hall Improvement Association (PHIA) is the oldest and largest civic organization in northeastern Baltimore County, Maryland.
 Since Perry Hall is not incorporated, the PHIA is the dominant communitywide coalition in the area.

 An early version of the PHIA operated during the Second World War when Perry Hall residents organized a Health Committee to help veterans purchase wheelchairs, crutches, and other equipment.
 After the war ended, many of these leaders decided to create a permanent organization.
 The first meeting of the Perry Hall Improvement Association was held on July 31, 1945.

 After World War II, there was a wave of growth in northeastern Baltimore County.
 The PHIA defeated plans for a cemetery on the South Farm, a racetrack on Forge Road, and a drive-in movie theater near St. Joseph's Roman Catholic Church.
 The PHIA also lobbied for lights along Joppa, Forge, and Cross Roads and Schroeder and Bauer Avenues.
 The PHIA pressured Baltimore County officials to fund road improvements and build new schools.
 Its most significant accomplishment came on September 8, 1963, when Baltimore County Executive Spiro Agnew and other officials dedicated the new Perry Hall library on Belair Road.

 The PHIA worked on civic activities as well, starting a Community Christmas Party in 1946 and a Halloween Parade in 1949.
 In 1976, the PHIA helped form a Bicentennial Committee that hosted events at the old Perry Hall School.
 By the 1970s and 1980s, however, leaders spent much of their time dealing with development.
 The most symbolic loss for the community was the development of Lassahn Field, long used for soccer games, carnivals, and Easter egg hunts.